Get

 8. Take a Few Daytrips

-We highly recommend taking your cat on a few day trips before you go on an overnight voyage.
+We highly recommend taking your cat on a few day trips before you go on an overnight or longer voyage.
 Your cat may be fine on a short visit, but being on a boat all day is an entirely different story.

 If your cat is healthy and has adjusted to spending short amounts of time on the boat, it’s time for a few day trips.
 Where you go isn’t particularly important.
 You want your cat to be on the boat while it is moving for a few hours.
 Some cats may not act differently at all.
 Others may be scared once the boat starts moving.